arnonym/ha-plugins/README.md

 One with the `dial` command when the doorbell was rung, and a second with `hangup` when the front door was opened, so I do not need to answer the call when not necessary.

+### Ideas

+1. Handle incoming calls with PIN protection?
+2. Go back to main menu with # key or something?